Registration Coming Soon!

 FREE $2,000 Blitz

-GMs, IMs, WGMs Free Entry, no deduction from prize if registered by November 5, otherwise $140 deducted from prize.
+GM/IM/WGMs: Free Entry, no deduction from prize by November 5, otherwise $145 deducted from prize.

 CONTACT

-Please read Terms and Conditions and Fair Play Policy
+Please read CCC's Terms and Conditions and Fair Play Policy.

-Spectators are not permitted in the playing area or in the nearby hallway.
+No spectators.
+Parents and spectators are not permitted in the playing area and nearby hallways and restrooms.

 Byes: Up to 3 optional half-point byes which must be requested at least 1 hour before round one begins.